NREL/OpenStudio-user-documentation/docs/reference/parametric_analysis_tool_2.md

 ![Select Baseline Model and Weather File](img/pat2/measures_02.png)
 <br><br>

-Note: PAT 2.1.0 allows the user to specify multiple seed and weather files that may be used within a project.
+Note: PAT 2.1.0 allows the user to specify multiple seed and weather files that may all be used within a project.
 ___________________

 ## Add Measures and Create Measure Options